Lecturer in Nursing

 216 O'Connell Bianconi - Health Sciences Building

-Patricia is the Academic Representative on the National Executive Committee of the Irish Association for Nurses in Oncology (IANO) and is co-editor of the IANO bi-annual newsletter.
+Patricia is the current President and Academic Representative on the National Executive Committee of the Irish Association for Nurses in Oncology (IANO).
 Patricia represented the Royal College of Nursing from a palliative care nursing perspective on the first National Institute of Health and Care Excellence (NICE) guideline development group for lung cancer, which was published in 2005.
 She has published chapters in books, peer reviewed journal articles, and presented at conferences.

 Patricia’s research interests are in cancer care and palliative care, particularly in the areas of compassion, empathy, emotional intelligence, and compassion fatigue.
 Patricia's PhD used mixed methods to examine the relationships between compassion fatigue, empathy and emotional intelligence in cancer health care professionals.
 She is passionate about cancer and palliative care nursing, and is committed to the development of care for patients, and the advancement of education and support for cancer and palliative care nurses through research and education.

 Irish Cancer Society Palliative Care Award 2022 (Research Team member)

 Project: Energy Poverty in Palliative Care at Home – understanding issues and promoting actions to improve quality of life (EPipCH).

 National Cancer Control Programme Survivorship Funding 2022 (Co-investigator)